Tenacious D: Rize of the Fenix (2008–2012)

 In November 2006, Black expressed wishes to take a year-long break from acting, though Gass hinted a desire for Tenacious D to end at their current highpoint.
 However, Black confirmed that a third album would be recorded by announcing that a new song has been written for it entitled "Deth Star".
 He said that the album would likely be released in 2010, but on other occasions had mentioned the year 2012.
-In early 2008, Black announced that the band was working on a new album, and a DVD titled The Complete Masterworks Part 2.
+In early 2008, Black announced that the band was working on a new album, and a DVD titled The Complete Master Works 2.
 The DVD was released later that year, and included a documentary of their world tour entitled D Tour: A Tenacious Documentary.
 The film focuses on the tour Tenacious D made in support of the film and soundtrack and the consequences of their film's poor showing at the box office.
 Kyle has commented that the new album only has "one to one and a half" songs written for it, and would like to write between twelve and fifteen.

 Music magazine Billboard quoted Black as revealing that "We just laid down a hot [...] we're calling it the bomb track.
 It's a very powerful recording called "Deth Starr" [...] so it has nothing to do with the Star Wars [Death Star]," adding that "It's kind of sci-fi, doomsday rock."
 Jack Black also stated on the Late Show with David Letterman that he had an idea for a song called "Rize of the Fenix", which he described as a "rise from the ashes" workout song similar to "Eye of the Tiger".
 He performed a vocal sample of the song along with keyboards.